drain-iber/drain-iber.github.io/docs/drain/for-users/user-manual/drain-plugin/dialogs/go2iber-options.rst

 The following options are available:

-- Depth: refers to the vertical distance from the bed to the free surface of the water, expressed in meters
+- Depth: refers to the vertical distance from the bed to the free surface of the water, expressed in meters (m).
 - Velocity: refers to the depth-averaged flow velocity, expressed in meters per second (m/s)
 - Specific discharge: refers to the flow rate per unit width, expressed in square meters per second (m²/s)
 - Water elevation: refers to the height of the water surface, commonly expressed in meters above the sea level (m).